 TIP: Buy HotHands hand warmers!
 I am the biggest baby when my hands are cold and these were my saving grace!

-Next up, head over to the Banff Gondola I was so blessed with a perfectly sunny and clear day and could see for miles and miles.
+Next up, head over to the Banff Gondola to take in the breathtaking views of Banff National Park.
+I was so blessed with a perfectly sunny and clear day and could see for miles and miles!
 From the top, you can see the entire town of Banff, Bow River and the Canadian Rockies as far as the eye can see.

 The boardwalk is roughly 3 1/2 miles (5.5 km) round trip, but I swear to you it doesn’t feel that long.
 You will be stopping every 10 seconds to get a picture of the jaw-dropping scenery.
 The trail is extremely well-kept, and has railings on both sides.
 This can be done by any age and fitness level.